• Home

 7. Verify that Docker Engine is installed correctly

-The command "docker run hello-world" downloads the hello-world image and runs it in a container.
+The command "docker container run hello-world" downloads the hello-world image and runs it in a container.

 When the container runs, it prints a "Hello from Docker!" message and exits.